Troubleshooting task scheduler issues

 When scheduling tasks on macOS 10.15 or newer versions, the OS will prompt you to elevate DBeaver's permissions to administer your computer.

-If you do not grant these permissions, DBeaver will fail to schedule your tasks with an error Unable to read or write to crontab
+If you do not grant these permissions, DBeaver will fail to schedule your tasks with an error Unable to read or write to crontab.

 To bypass this, simply restart DBeaver and try to schedule the task again.
 The operating system will prompt you to elevate the permissions again.

-If macOS never prompted to do that in the first place, you could grant Full disk access
+If macOS never prompted to do that in the first place, you could grant Full disk access permissions in the macOS settings.
+Here is how to do that:

 - Open

-- Click on
+System Preferences - Click on

-Security & Privacy
+Security & Privacy - Choose the

-- Choose the
+Privacytab - Choose the

-folder - Unlock the preferences lock to the bottom if it is locked
+Full Disk Accessfolder - Unlock the preferences lock to the bottom if it is locked

 - Click the + button